alphicc/UnkillableSavedState/README.md

 ### How to use?

 #### Step 1
-After you add the library to gradle, you can use it as follows.
+After you add the library to Gradle, you can use it as follows.
 Let's assume you already have a Fragment and a ViewModel.
 You need a place where we will save our "unkillable" values.

 <img src="https://github.com/alphicc/UnkillableSavedState/blob/main/media/package%20example.png" alt="PackageExample.png" width="250"/>

 #### Step 2
 We declare data that will be "unkillable" in the data class.
 We build a project.
-(It is mandatory to build the project, since the library uses code generation.
+(It is mandatory to build the project since the library uses code generation.
 Work on simplifying this step is planned.)
 ```kotlin
 @Unkillable
 data class SampleFragmentState(